keikai/doc/dev-ref/book_model/Chart.md

 For example, in the screenshot, the topmost chart whose ID is "rid1", its left top corner is at "F1" represented in column index "5" and row index "0".
-Its right bottom corner is at "K9" represented in column index "10" and row index "8". in column index "1" and row index "6".
+Its right bottom corner is at "K9" represented in column index "10" and row index "8".
+Its left-bottom corner is represented in column index "1" and row index "6".
 Its right bottom corner is at "C12" represented in column index "11" and row index "2".
 These position information is stored in `SheetAnchor`.
 When adding or moving a picture, you must provide one